zhichkin/dajet-data-messaging/README.md

 # dajet-data-messaging
 1C:Enterprise 8 database adapter for messaging.
+Microsoft SQL Server and PostgreSQL are supported.